SubhiAlmohtasib92/FaceRecognition/README.md

-# Face Recognition Software from your webcam
+# Face Recognizer using OpenCv

 This repository contains the source code for recognizing faces based on taken images from the webcam.
 It was created using OpenCv and tkinter libraires.